 IMMIGRATION INFORMATION & VISA OPTIONS FOR INTERNATIONAL FACULTY AND SCHOLARS

 The type of visa status that is appropriate for international employees and visitors depends upon the activities that the visiting scholar will be engaged in while at UVA.
 A brief description of the most common visa options are found below.
-We strongly recommend speaking with staff from the ISO or from HR/CIS to discuss appropriate options for any visiting scholar coming to UVA.
+We strongly recommend speaking with staff from the ISO or from HR Immigration Services to discuss appropriate options for any visiting scholar coming to UVA.

 Visas that do not require sponsorship